DataFire/Integrations/integrations/generated/turbinelabs/README.md

 ### CookieDatum
 * CookieDatum `object`: This describes a cookie that should be set in response to a HTTP request.
-  * always_send `boolean`: If false or not set then this cookie will only be sent on HTTP response codes
   * domain `string`: Specifies the hosts to hich a cookie will be sent.
 Maps directly to a
   * expires_in_sec `integer`: This indicates how long a cookie will be valid, in seconds.
 If not set the
   * http_only `boolean`: If set the cookie value will not be accessible via Document.cookie.
 Maps